Conformative Filtering for Implicit Feedback Data

-HLTA can be used to analyze implicit feedback data if we regard the items as words and the consumption history of a user as a document.
-We have run it on the Movielens1M dataset.
-A part of the resulting model is shown in Figure \ref{fig:Movielens1M}.
-The variables at the leaves are binary variables that indicate whether movies are consumed.
-The other variables are latent variables.
-Each latent variable partitions the users into two clusters.
-Hence, multiple partitions of the users are obtained \cite{chen2012model,liu2015greedy}.
-Users in the same clusters have the tendency to consume same subsets of the items.
-So, multiple tastes are detected, with one identified by each latent variable.
+When applied to implicit feedback data, HLTA\footnote{https://github.com/kmpoon/hlta.} learns models such as the one shown in Figure \ref{fig:Movielens1M}, which was obtained from the Movielens dataset.
+Movielens is an explicit feedback dataset.
+It was turned into an implicit feedback dataset by ignoring the item ratings\footnote{Movielens is used for illustration since movies genres are easier to interpret.}.

+The model is a tree-structured Bayesian network, where there is a layer of observed variables at the bottom, and multiple layers of latent variables on top.
+It is called a {\em hierarchical latent tree (HLTM)} model \cite{chen2017latent,liu2014hierarchical}.
+The model parameters include a marginal distribution for the root\footnote{When there are multiple latent variables at the top level, arbitrarily pick one of them as the root.} and a conditional distribution for each of the other nodes given its parent.
+The product of the distributions defines a joint distribution over all the variables.

+In this paper, all the variables are assumed to be binary.
+The observed variables indicate whether the items were consumed by a user.
+For example, the value of the variable {\tt Mulan} for a user is 1 if she watched the movie before, and 0 otherwise.
+Note that here the value 0 means non-consumption, not disinterest.

+The latent variables are introduced during data analysis to explain co-consumption patterns detected in data.